javers/javers.github.io/documentation/jql-examples/index.md

 which happend to be a ValueObject.
 We want to change its type from `EmailAddress` to `HomeAddress`,

-For the sake of brevity, we use abstract Address class in Person definition (owner Entity), so we don’t need to change it after type of Address is altered.
+For the sake of brevity, we use abstract `Address` class in Person definition (owner Entity), so we don’t need to change it after type of Address is altered.

+Abstract `Address.class`:

 ```java
 package org.javers.core.examples;